ananelson/civipy/README.md

 processing, start with an underscore, e.g. `_get`.
 Convenience methods which do more processing do not start with an underscore, e.g. `find_or_create`

+## REST_BASE

+The `CIVI_REST_BASE` setting lets you specify the URL of your REST API, OR it can now refer to the `cv` or `drush` executable on your file system.
+If "http" is found in CIVI_REST_BASE, the system will use http calls to the REST API.
+If the string "drush" is found in CIVI_REST_BASE, it will use drush.
+And if neither of these are found, it will attempt to call the cv command line API.

 ## Copyright & License

 civipy Copyright (c) 2020 Ana Nelson